nkern/nkern.github.io/_posts/2024-04-20-grfs_and_ffts.md

 {% endhighlight %}
 </details>

-Now we need to generate the wavenumbers in Fourier space of the box, then FFT the box, apply the pk shape and then transform back.
+Now we need to generate the (k_x,k_y,k_z) wavenumbers for each voxel of box in Fourier space, then FFT the box, apply the pk shape and then transform back.
 Note that this is a FFT-and-multiply-and-iFFT process, so (based on the convolution theorem) we can also think of this as convolving the real space box with the power spectrum's real space kernel.

 <details open>
 <summary>Simulating a Gaussian random field with specified power spectrum</summary>